Navionics/webapi-community-examples/Version 2/README.md

 * LoadKmls - Example for loading several kml files
 * ProductCatalog - Example of Light Product Catalog
 * NavionicsOnGoogle - Example of kml file on Navionics Google layer
+* NavionicsOnLeaflet - Example of how to use Navionics Layer on Leaflet